pankajthakur20/llvas/README.md

 # llvas
 Low Latency Video Analytic Solution.

 My name is Pankaj Thakur, and I am pursuing ME Computer Science & Engineering (Modular) from NITTTR Chandigarh under Panjab University.
-Under the guaidance of my guide/superviser  Dr. K. G. Srinivasa, Professor at NITTTR, Chandigarh, we are working on a low latency video analytic solution on cloud.
+Under the guidance of my guide/superviser  Dr. K. G. Srinivasa, Professor at NITTTR, Chandigarh, we are working on a low latency video analytic solution on cloud.
 Please read all the instructions given in Setup Instruction file carefully.

 Extra instructions: